Matt Vierling Player Props: Tigers vs. Twins

 Matt Vierling At The Plate

-- Vierling has driven home a run in 10 games this season (19.2%), including more than one RBI in 9.6% of his games and producing three or more of his team's runs on two occasions..
+- Vierling has had at least one RBI in 20.4% of his games this season (11 of 54), with more than one RBI five times (9.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.